1234weize/studygit/readme.txt

-git is free software distributed under the GPL. git is hahahahhaah. this is di san ci ti jiao xiu gai.
+git is free software distributed under the GPL. git is hahahahhaah. this is di san ci ti jiao xiu gai GitHub.